Design alternatives

 The integrated nature of the fascia and the abutting large body of reinforced soil thereby supports the applied earth forces.
 In this case the “gravity” component of the retaining wall is provided by the reinforced soil mass, which acts as a monolithic unit.

-The maximum wall heights for a single skin, mass gravity, block retaining wall system - with additional geogrid reinforcement
+The maximum wall heights (in block height, metres, feet) for a single skin, mass gravity, block retaining wall system – with additional geo grid reinforcement

-The maximum wall heights (in block height, metres, feet) for a single skin, mass gravity, block retaining wall system – with additional geogrid reinforcement
+The maximum wall heights (in block height, metres, feet) for a single skin, mass gravity, block retaining wall system – with additional geo grid reinforcement

-2. Reinforced concrete-filled segmental retaining walls
+segmental retaining walls

 Occasionally severe space limitations dictate the use of a double skin of Terraforce blocks in combination with reinforced concrete infill or stabilised backfill.